robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 publisher.publish('login.complete');
 ```
-## Mind the Scope
+## Mind the Context

-Since JavaScript employs lexical scoping the term `this` in a function will refer to the context in which the function was called.
+In JavaScript the keyword `this` in a function will refer to the context in which the function was called.
+Sometimes functions are global and sometimes they're part of a larger Object.
 Here's a brief example to clarify:

 ``` js
 var foobar = {